erwinpasia/ERP_UPenn_Wharton_Online_Entrepreneurship_Specialization/README.md

 ## 📚 Overview

-The Wharton Entrepreneurship Specialization is a five-course, beginner-friendly program that guides learners through the process of launching and growing a startup.
+The Wharton Entrepreneurship Specialization is a five-course program, that guides learners through the process of launching and growing a startup.
 Taught by renowned Wharton faculty, the specialization covers ideation, validation, launching, scaling, and financing new ventures.

 - **Provider:** University of Pennsylvania (Wharton School)
 - **Platform:** [Coursera](https://www.coursera.org/specializations/wharton-entrepreneurship)